Aligorith/whiodoc/README.md

-QuackDoc - Code Documentation Format
+WhioDoc - Code Documentation Format
 ==================================

-"QuackDoc" is a documentation format for docstrings and similar comment blocks for inline documentation of functions / classes / macros / etc. as part of the source code for a project.
+"WhioDoc" is a documentation format for docstrings and similar comment blocks for inline documentation of functions / classes / macros / etc. as part of the source code for a project.